dodog/auto-theme/README.md

 Everything is in one preferences window, no tabs:

 1. **Switch times** — pick light/dark times with the hour/minute spinners.
-2. **GTK / legacy theme** — pick your GTK3 theme for each mode from the detected list.
+2. **GTK3 theme** — pick your GTK3 theme for each mode from the
+   detected list.
+Defaults to stock `Adwaita` for both, so a fresh install works before you've installed anything extra.
 3. **Shell theme** — pick your Shell theme for each mode (requires User Themes).
+Defaults to empty (the built-in Shell theme) for both.
 4. **Qt5 / Qt6 style** — optional; turn on and pick a style per mode if you use qt5ct/qt6ct.
-5. **libadwaita (GTK4) fix** — toggle the config re-link and/or the custom
+5. **GTK4 (libadwaita) fix** — toggle the config re-link and/or the custom
    CSS append.
-6. **Custom CSS** — edit the CSS block that gets appended to the GTK4 theme files (defaults to a Nautilus sidebar spacing fix; clear it if your theme doesn't need it).
+6. **Custom CSS** — empty by default; add your own CSS here if your theme needs a tweak (e.g. a sidebar spacing fix), and turn on "Append custom CSS below" above once you have.
 7. **App restart** — toggle whether Nautilus/Settings/Extensions app get
    quit after a switch.